isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-flea-treatment-for-puppies.markdown

 PetArmor Plus doesnt irritate your puppy during and after application unless it is allergic.
 Pros:
 - Its waterproof and Quick-acting  5 minutes
-- Inhibit[flea infestation and Can also kill](https://pestpolicy.com/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/)lice and tick
+- Inhibit[flea infestation andÂ Can also kill](https://pestpolicy.com/how-to-kill-fleas-on-dogs-naturally-safe-and-fast/)lice and tick
 - Non-irritating
 - Top-quality and easy to use
 Cons:
 - Can only be used on the dog.
 - Slightly costly.
 ## [5.
 Frontline Plus for Dogs Small Dog (5-22 pounds)](https://www.amazon.com/dp/B0002J1FNK/?tag=p-policy-20)
 Frontline Plus is a trusted flea protection product for your puppy.
-With veterinary approval for nearly 20 years, Frontline Plus can kill flea and their eggs 12 hours after application.
+With veterinary approval for nearly 20 years, Frontline Plus can killÂ flea and their eggs 12 hours after application.
 This product is suitable for puppies aged 8 weeks or older.
 Its more suited/effective for puppies weighing within the range of 2 to 22 pounds.
 - It provides waterproof protection and a treatment action for 30 days from the time of application.
 - The serum Frontline Plus has stick properties that limit it from being washed down.